-Brag Tags seem to be all over the place, but our students in grades four and five didn’t like all the little kid clip art and they weren’t going to be caught dead wearing a tag on a necklace, so we asked them what they wanted instead.
+Brag Tags seem to be all over the place, but our students in grades four and five didn’t like all the little kid clip art and they weren’t going to be caught dead wearing a tag on a necklace, so we asked them what they wanted instead and they came up with a brilliant solution.

 They came up with trading cards.

 So, we built a set of colour trading cards in a variety of styles asking our students for help with the designs.
 We used an old calendar pocket chart from our teaching in primary grades and gave each student a slot.
 When we started on the first day, each slot held a blank name tag of each student.
-We have students colour these and then we laminated them to last the year.
+We had students colour these and then we laminated them so they would last the year.
 We hole punched one corner and put them on a binder ring.
 These were kept in our students’ bins or desks.

 We found printing everything in colour ink was just a little too costly last year, so we now have ink saving sets.
 These can printed on colour paper or cardstock.
 Some of the sets made great colouring activities for our students.
 Colouring their tags made them more personal.
 We made different sets for our American or Canadian friends.
 They can all be found in our store HERE.
 We’ve even bundled them to save you some money.